-Cloud Elasticity helps businesses avoid either over-provisioning (deploying and allocating more IT resources than needed to serve current demands) or under-provisioning (not allocating enough IT resources to meet existing or imminent demand).
+Cloud Elasticity helps businesses avoid either over-provisioning (deploying and allocating more IT resources than needed to serve current demands) or under-provisioning (not allocating enough IT resources to meet existing or imminent demands).

-Under-provisioning can lead to the inability to serve existing demand, which could lead to unacceptable latency, user dissatisfaction, and ultimately loss of business as customers abandon long online and take their business to more responsive organizations.
-In this way the lack of Cloud Elasticity can lead to lost business and severe bottom-line impacts.
+Under-provisioning can lead to the inability to serve existing demand, which could lead to unacceptable latency, user dissatisfaction, and ultimately loss of business as customers abandon long and unresponsive online services and take their business to more responsive organizations.
+In this way, the lack of Cloud Elasticity can lead to lost business and severe bottom-line impacts.

 Typical use cases for Cloud Elasticity include